-NOTE: As mentioned above, we used the built-in AcuFeed Flex™ system on our Janome MC8900 QCP SE with the narrow foot for the entire project.
+NOTE: As mentioned above, we like to use the built-in AcuFeed Flex™ system on our Janome machines when working with thick and/or tricky layers.
 If you don’t have a built-in feeding system, you may want to attach a Walking or Even Feed foot or similar.
 It will help keep all the layers involved in this project feeding more smoothly.

 - Place the interfaced flap exterior and the flap lining WRONG sides together, matching the raw edges all around.
 Pin in place.

 - Working on the exterior side of the flap, open out one folded side of the bias tape and align the raw edge of the binding to the raw edge of the fabric along both sides and across the top.
 Pin in place, being careful to ease the binding around the corners.

 - Stitch the binding in place, following along in the crease line.

 - When stitched in place, fold the bias tape over the raw edge to the lining side of the flap.
 The folded edge should cover your first line of stitching.
 Pin in place.

 - Flip the flap back over so the exterior is facing up.
 Edgestitch the binding in place through all the layers.
 You are stitch right along the original seam within the binding strip.